 SINCE YOU'RE HERE...

-... we have recently reached a total of 40 local Mahabba prayer groups in the UK - awesome news!
+... we have recently planted another local Mahabba group in the UK - awesome news!

 With your help, though, we would like to continue to sow, plant and support Mahabba groups.

 Our work involves a small team of regional reps and central hub personnel investing in local coordinators and groups, as well as spreading the word.